MCV-C3/project23-24-08/README.md

 # Project
-State shortly what you did during each week.
-Just a table with the main results is enough.
-Remind to upload a brief presentation (pptx?) at virtual campus.
-Do not modify the previous weeks code.
-If you want to reuse it, just copy it on the corespondig week folder.

 ## Task1 work
 The main goal of this week is to develop an image classification system with handcrafted techniques.
 We conducted several tasks to optimize the classification system, such as.